-You can activate a Chase Sapphire Preferred® Card either online or over the phone at (888) 489-7249.
+You can activate your Chase Sapphire Preferred card either online or over the phone at (888) 489-7249.
 Keep in mind that Chase will require your Social Security number (or Individual Taxpayer Identification Number) to activate the card.

-- Over the phone: To activate your Chase Sapphire Preferred over the phone, call customer service at (888) 489-7249.
-Then, enter the card number and follow the prompts to activate your card.
+Over the phone: To activate your Chase Sapphire Preferred over the phone, call customer service at (888) 489-7249.
+Then, enter the card number and follow the automated prompts to activate your card.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.